-Join University of Utah faculty and teaching assistants in a quest to make sustainability teaching more exciting and relevant through the Wasatch Experience.
+Join University of Utah faculty in a quest to make sustainability teaching more exciting and relevant through the Wasatch Experience.

-The Wasatch Experience engages educators in a two-day, team-based workshop in August, followed by regular small-group meetings during the school year.
+The Wasatch Experience engages educators in a two-day, team-based workshop in May, followed by regular small-group meetings during the school year.
 Participants design and implement an action plan to integrate the big ideas of sustainability into their courses.
-Upon program completion, participants are awarded $500 and receive the University Sustainability Teaching Scholar designation.
-For more information contact Adrienne Cachelin.
+Upon program completion, participants are awarded $500 and receive the University Sustainability Teaching Scholar designation

 Prior Projects Include: